-On these special tours, learn from forestry experts about timber harvesting: which trees are marked to cut and why.
-Visit an active timber sale layout from stumps to the landing.
-Learn about wood markets, timber volumes and values.
-Learn about the roles of landowner, consulting forester and logging contractor.
-Learn how non-timber features are protected during logging including water quality and how wildlife habitats and recreation trails can be enhanced.
+On these special tours, learn from forestry experts with Meadowsend Timberlands, UNH Cooperative Extension, and the Forest Society about the roles of the landowner, consulting forester and logging contractor.
+You’ll see an active timber sale layout from stumps to the landing and learn which trees are marked to cut and why.
+You’ll learn about wood markets, timber volumes and values.
+We’ll also discuss how non-timber features including water quality are protected during logging and how wildlife habitats and recreational trails can be enhanced.

-Parking (4WD recommended) at hiking trail parking area on Heald Road.
+Parking is at the hiking trail parking area on Heald Road.
+Detailed directions will be sent to registered participants closer to the event.

 Pre-registration is required.
 Snowdate Saturday February 16th.

 A mechanized timber harvest on a total of 200 acres of the Heald Forest Reservation will feature a mix of patch cuts, thinning via individual tree and small group selection to create smaller forest openings and cutting to re-open fields and a former apple orchard to create early successional habitats for wildlife.
 A timber harvest on 40 acres is an experimental canopy thinning operation designed to regenerate layers of mountain laurel in the understory to create thickets for rabbit habitat.
-See timber marking prescriptions that will inform the reintroduction of New England cottontail rabbits in other areas of NH.
+We'll see timber marking prescriptions that will inform foresters about managing for rabbit habitat in other areas of NH.

-Four-wheel drive vehicles required to reach the timber landing.
-We will hike off-trail for a minimum distance of a half mile to reach multiple timber harvest areas.
-Traction required.
-Total hiking distance 1.5 to 2.0 miles.
+PLEASE NOTE: We will hike OFF-TRAIL for a minimum distance of a half mile to reach multiple timber harvest areas.
+Traction footwear is required.
+Participants should be prepared to hike 1.5 to 2.0 miles on uneven footing and spend multiple hours outdoors during mid-winter.

 Co-sponsored with Meadowsend Timberlands and UNH Cooperative Extension forestry staff.